 “I’m so excited!
-I haven’t been back here in ten years,” my co-worker said with an enthusiasm I didn’t expect after traveling for nearly 8 hours.
+I haven’t been back here in ten years, diabetes and pregnancy ” my co-worker said with an enthusiasm I didn’t expect after traveling for nearly 8 hours.

 “I haven’t been back since oh-four,” I offered.

 We rolled our bags out of the Detroit airport, which we both agreed look different and much nicer from our previous visits.
 After checking out the rental car, we drove to Ann Arbor.
 As we entered his former college town, my co-worker excitedly listed the dives and restaurants he fondly remembered from his undergrad days in the late 90s.
 I listened, looking out the windows and trying to remember if any of the campus and city looked familiar.

 I almost came to Michigan for grad school.
 I applied to five schools and was admitted to each, but soon Michigan and UCLA became the frontrunners.

 During my trip to Michigan, Nahui, my host and good friend from UCLA, told me, “You know where you’re going.
 You’re just in denial.”

 She wasn’t entirely right.
 I was didn’t make my decision until I spoke to another friend in the same shoes.
 After that it was all clear, sort of.
 But a week later, I still asserted on my blog that I’d yet to make a decision.
 The next day, I had it all figured out:

 04.07.04 // 4:55 p.m.